Adrienne Chailliey: Activism

 While the police were tightening their surveillance and arrested her in January 1894, Henry carried out the Café Terminus bombing on 12 February 1894, an attack considered a foundational event of modern terrorism.
 Arrested and with all attention focused on him, he publicly admitted to perpetrating the Carmaux-Bons Enfants bombing.
 During this period, her brother worked as a prison guard at Saint-Lazare Prison.
 She was arrested after being denounced by an accomplice named Mérigeau but refused to provide any information to authorities.
 Chailliey would not cooperate with police, offered no alibi, and vigorously defended her ideals.
 However, she wasn't formally affiliated with any specific group, which made it difficult for police to fully understand the situation surrounding her.
 When arrested, a sculptor connected to the activist had his premises searched, but nothing was found.

 During a confrontation with Chailliey and Paul Bonnard—another accomplice whom she had met the day before the attack—Henry turned pale, admitted knowing Bonnard but not Chailliey.
 On that occasion, he winked at her when claiming sole responsibility for the attack in her presence.
 Moreover, he later asked if she had been released, which seems to indicate that he indeed knew her.
 Henry described the way he carried out the attack in precise detail and insisted he had acted alone, presenting a plausible scenario.
 Henry was guillotined and Chailliey was not put on trial despite having been arrested, either because the police lacked sufficient evidence or specific testimonies regarding her involvement to convict her, or because Henry had already taken full responsibility.
 She was released along with other potential accomplices in the attack.

 Late life

 In 1897, she fell into poverty when the state refused to allow her to work as a tobacconist at a shop she inherited from her mother.
-That same year, she won the fifth cycling championship for women artists.
-She was still considered an anarchist after 1900 by the Paris prefecture services.
+She appeared on a list of anarchists created by the Paris police some time after 1900.

 She died in Auch on 27 August 1937.